-This defense basically claims that the prosecution has the wrong suspect -- the "I didn't do it" defense.
-Sometimes individuals who in fact did commit the crime accuse others in order to cover their tracks; other times the defendant was just at the wrong place at the wrong time.
+This involuntary manslaughter defense basically claims that the prosecution has the wrong suspect -- the "I didn't do it" defense.
+Sometimes individuals who in fact did commit the crime accuse others in order to cover their tracks.
+Other times the defendant was just at the wrong place at the wrong time.
 In addition, individuals occasionally are arrested by overzealous police officers anxious to present a suspect to the district attorney.
 In any event, the prosecution has to be able to prove that the defendant is indeed the one who committed the crime.

 Example: A car speeds through a red light, striking and killing a boy who was crossing the street, and then flees the scene.
 Witnesses differ in their statements to police, but the officers decide to go with the majority opinion and arrest an individual who fits that description.
 Do they have the right suspect?
 Prosecutors will need some better evidence to convict.

 Involuntary manslaughter charges usually come out of situations where people are acting quickly without considering the possible consequences.
 Don't make the same mistake twice.
 Contact a local criminal defense attorney to help you determine how to best defend yourself against these serious charges.